Why a Candidate Persona Is Critical to Your Recruiting Strategy

 Candidate/Industry personas will help you identify with your audience and better position your recruitment marketing messages to speak to your candidates’ career aspirations.
 And when you speak to those needs, you win by attracting top talent.

 Be sure to include your marketing team, Business Unit HR members and Management leadership when developing these personas as everyone brings a different perspective and different information to the table.
-Then once you have your personas in place, act on them by using specific messaging in your content and by empathizing with candidates as they go through your talent pipeline.
+Then once you have your candidate personas in place, act on them by using specific messaging in your content and by empathizing with candidates as they go through your talent pipeline.

 Validate your personas as your business evolves, company innovations often dictate the need for new types of talent based on new technologies that may be driving that change.